Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 The Arc de Triomphe de Carrousel near the Louvre — not the Arc de Triomphe we’re talking about

-The Arc de Triomphe we’re talking about — more formally called the Arc de Triomphe de l’Étoile — is in the Eighth Arrondissement of Paris.
-It’s at the center of a huge roundabout at the western stretch of the famous Avenue des Champs-Élysées.
+The actual Arc de Triomphe is in the Eighth Arrondissement of Paris, right at the center of a huge roundabout at the western stretch of the famous Avenue des Champs-Élysées.
 Coming in at 164 feet high and 148 feet wide, you can’t miss it.

 The arch isn’t just a pretty face (or façade).
 A rich history that dates back to Napoleon Bonaparte’s reign gives the monument its own interesting backstory.
 In 1805, Napoleon’s forces won a decisive victory over Russian and Austrian troops at the Battle of Austerlitz.
-So he decided to celebrate by ordering the construction of an arch worthy of such a victory.
-French architect Jean-François-Thérèse Chalgrin got the job of designing it.
+So the French emperor decided to celebrate by ordering the construction of an arch worthy of such a victory.
+French architect Jean-François-Thérèse Chalgrin was tasked with designing it.

-A year later — and on the emperor’s birthday, no less — the project broke ground: a Neoclassical design in the style of the Arch of Titus in Rome.
-But wasn’t completely finished until 30 years later when the arch was officially opened by King Louis-Phillipe on July 29, 1836.
+A year later — and on the ruler’s birthday, no less — the project broke ground: a Neoclassical design in the style of the Arch of Titus in Rome.
+It wasn’t completely finished until 30 years later when the arch was officially opened by King Louis-Phillipe on July 29, 1836.

-In the years since, more than a few soldiers have marched past the arch as a sort of victory lap.
+In the years since then, a few armies have marched past the arch as a sort of victory lap.
 Germany did so in 1871 and again in 1940.
 France and its allies did in 1918, 1944 and 1945 during the world wars.
-Today, the Arc de Triomphe is more of a symbol of peace, though, rather than war, commemorating the end of World War II.
-Every year, a ceremony at the Tomb of the Unknown Soldier, buried below the arch, marks the anniversary of the armistice signed on Nov.
-11, 1918.
+But today, the Arc de Triomphe is seen more as a symbol of the end of World War II.
+Every year, a ceremony at the Tomb of the Unknown Soldier, buried below the arch, marks the anniversary of the Armistice signed on Nov.
+11 1918.

 How to experience the Arc de Triomphe

-One way to experience the Arc de Triomphe is to climb it.
-From above, you’ll get a panoramic view of the city.
+One way to experience the Arc de Triomphe is to climb to the top of it.
+From there, you’ll get a panoramic view of the city.
 You can take an elevator part of the way, but to get all the way to the top, you have to take the stairs.
 It’s a 284-step journey from top to bottom.

 There’s an observation deck at the top, where you can spot other monuments in the city with the help of a map.
 If you aim your camera between the metal spikes guarding the top, you should be able to snap a good picture of the Eiffel Tower.